-This Compensation Discussion and Analysis describes the company's executive compensation philosophy, programs and policies for the 2013 fiscal year.
-This Compensation Discussion and Analysis sets forth how the Compensation Committee of the Board of Directors of the company determined the 2013 fiscal year compensation for the following named executive officers of the company:
+This Compensation Discussion and Analysis describes the company's executive compensation philosophy, programs and policies for the 2014 fiscal year.
+This Compensation Discussion and Analysis sets forth how the Compensation Committee of the Board of Directors of the company determined the 2014 fiscal year compensation for the following named executive officers of the company:

-- Richard Wayne, President and Chief Executive Officer; - Claire S. Bean, Chief Financial Officer and Chief Operating Officer; and - Heather Campion, former Chief Administrative Officer (Ms. Campion resigned from her position as an officer effective September 13, 2013)
+- Richard Wayne, President and Chief Executive Officer; - Claire S. Bean, Chief Financial Officer and Chief Operating Officer; and - William E. DiFulvio, Chief Risk Officer - Heather Campion, former Chief Administrative Officer (Ms. Campion resigned from her position as an officer effective September 13, 2013)

 The company is committed to ensuring the alignment of the interests of the named executive officers with those of the company's shareholders.
-The following is a brief summary of significant changes and results occurring in the 2012 and 2013 fiscal years:
+The following is a brief summary of significant changes and results occurring in fiscal 2014:

-- The company has continued to build its Loan Acquisition and Servicing Group, which purchases performing commercial loans for the Bank's portfolio and to service commercial loans for third parties.
-Since the inception of the Loan Acquisition and Servicing Group through June 30, 2013, we have purchased loans for an aggregate investment of \$223.8 million, of which \$121.3 million was purchased during fiscal 2013. - The company launched its online affinity deposit platform, ableBanking, a division of Northeast Bank, in the Boston area in May 2012.
-Now serving customers nationwide, the ableBanking savings platform provides an additional channel through which to obtain core deposits to support our growth.
-As of June 30, 2013, ableBanking money market and time deposits have grown to \$71.8 million. - The senior management team also successfully raised \$52.7 million through the sale of 6,875,917 shares of common stock in a public offering that closed on May 21, 2012.
+- The company continued to build the Loan Acquisition and Servicing Group, which purchases and originates performing commercial loans on a nationwide basis for the Bank's portfolio and services commercial loans for third parties.
+Since the inception of the Loan Acquisition and Servicing Group in June 2011 through June 30, 2014, we have purchased or originated loans for an aggregate investment of \$408.4 million, of which \$142.0 million was generated during fiscal 2014. - Year over year, we grew our balance sheet by \$91.3 million, or 13.6%.
+Growth was driven by net loan growth of \$84.4 million, or 19.0%, funded principally by net growth in core deposits of \$89.7 million, or 18.5%. - ableBanking, the company's online deposit platform launched in the Boston area in May 2012, now serves customers nationwide and provides an additional channel through which to obtain core deposits to support our growth.
+As of June 30, 2014, ableBanking money market and time deposits were at \$63.2 million. - We successfully converted the Bank's core banking systems from an "in-house" platform to a fully-integrated outsourced solution, thereby enhancing our operating infrastructure through improved functionality and scalability. - While we continued to make progress in the execution on our growth strategy in fiscal 2014, both our operating results, measured principally as return on equity, and our overall growth balance sheet growth fell short of our corporate objectives for the year.